openfaas/ofc-bootstrap/README.md

 http://system.domain.com/github-event
 ```

-* Push code
+### Smoke-test

-Now you can install your GitHub app on a repo, run `faas-cli new` and then rename the YAML file to `stack.yml` and do a `git push`.
-Your OpenFaaS Cloud cluster will build and deploy the functions found in that GitHub repo.
+We'll now run a smoke-test to check the dashboard shows correctly and that you can trigger a successful build.

-* View your dashboard
+#### View your dashboard

 Now view your dashboard over at: